 Here are the latest COVID-19 case numbers confirmed Friday in Washington state

-Pierce County reported 274 cases Friday and one new death.
-Pierce County has a total of 247 deaths likely caused by COVID-19 as of Friday, according to the Tacoma-Pierce County Health Department.
+Pierce County reported 469 cases Friday and three new deaths.
+Pierce County has a total of 259 deaths likely caused by COVID-19 as of Friday, according to the Tacoma-Pierce County Health Department.

-Statewide totals from the illness caused by the coronavirus are at 174,290 cases and 2,925 deaths, up from 172,437 cases and 2,900 deaths Thursday.
+Statewide totals from the illness caused by the coronavirus are at 195,554 cases and 2,879 deaths, up from 192,317 cases and 2,850 deaths Thursday.
 Washington’s population is estimated at about 7.6 million, according to U.S. Census figures from July 2019.
+The DOH revises previous case and death counts daily.

 The test numbers reflect only polymerase chain reaction tests, which are administered while the virus is presumably still active in the body.

-King County continues to have the highest numbers in Washington, with 46,490 cases and 914 deaths.
-Spokane County is second, with 18,193 cases.
-Yakima County has the second highest number of deaths at 313.
+King County continues to have the highest numbers in Washington, with 52,398 cases and 912 deaths.
+Spokane County is second, with 20,544 cases.
+Snohomish County has the second highest number of deaths at 306.

 All counties in Washington have cases.
 Only four counties have case counts of fewer than 100.

-For the past seven days, Washington had a case rate of 35.1 per 100,000 people.
-The national rate for the same period is 53 per 100,000, according to the Centers for Disease Control and Prevention.
-South Dakota has the highest rate in the United States, at 116.7.
-Hawaii is the lowest, at 5.5.
+For the past seven days, Washington had a case rate of 37.9 per 100,000 people.
+The national rate for the same period is 62.6 per 100,000, according to the Centers for Disease Control and Prevention.
+Rhode Island has the highest rate in the United States, at 115.2.
+Hawaii is the lowest, at 6.3.

 Comments